 Psychology also intersects with many other disciplines across Arts, Design and Architecture (ADA), Business, Medicine & Health and Engineering.
 Psychology complements these disciplines, which benefit from an understanding of different aspects of human behaviour.

 Psychologists work in a wide variety of different contexts, including clinical, legal, organisational, educational and research settings in both the private and public sector.
 To practice as a psychologist, you need to complete an undergraduate degree, honours program and accredited master's degree.
-For those wishing to practice as a clinical psychologist, typical areas of work include:
+For those wishing to practice as a clinical psychologist, typical areas of work include the below:

 Clinical psychology involves the prevention, diagnosis and treatment of serious psychological problems.
 To practice as clinicians, psychologists must have completed an accredited clinical master's degree.